MatthewCane/python-ntfy/README.md

 ### Tests

 This project is aiming for 95% code coverage.
-Any added features must include comprihensive tests.
+Any added features must include comprehensive tests.

 #### Testing Steps